scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 </div>

 Each forward process has a characteristic way of mixing data and noise: The VP model uses the Ornstein–Uhlenbeck (OU) process, blending the data with noise in a geometric (Pythagorean) fashion.
-The VE-Karras model adds noise directly to the data without a restoring drift, while the Rectified flow model creates a straight-line interpolation between data and noise.
-Despite their differences, all these SDEs are fundamentally equivalent—they differ only by how time and state are reparameterized.
+The VE-Karras model adds noise directly to the data without a restoring drift, while the Rectified flow model creates a straight-line interpolation between data and noise. **Despite their differences, all these SDEs are fundamentally equivalent**—they differ only by how time and state are reparameterized.
 For clarity, the table below shows the transformations between time parameters and state variables for each model:

 <div class="table-wrapper" markdown="1">